concrete-jungle-org/TreeMap/db/readme.md

 # The Database

-In order to transition from the apps original mysql db to an sqlite dump from airtable, I have been working with 3 databases: the original mysql, a copy of this data converted to sqlite, and a version of airtable converted to sqlite.

-When developing you may find it easiest to transition the app if you can obtain these three copies and test with them.
-Since the databases are large, unversionable, and contain some sensitive info like email addresses, I am not storing them in github.
-They were saved in the demo server at NearlyFreeSpeech.net with: `rsync -azP ./db/ ${CJ_PROD_USER}@${CJ_PROD_HOST}:/home/public/db`
+## Background
+The app originally was called FoodParent2.0 and worked with a mysql database, then it was transitioned to a sqlite db that was essentially a dump of the mysql data and finally transitioned again to a sqlite db that is almost identical to the airtable database.
+Some minor chanes included in the alter table statements included here.
+The final sqlite db is basically a cache that gets renewed every 24 hrs or so from a backup of airtable.

+The app was renamed from FoodParent or FoodMap to TreeMap, though some old references may still exist.

+Whenever setting up the app to run in a new environment, the database files it depends on also need to be present.
+For the staging and production environments the db file already exists, for your local development you will need to copy these files.

-You can ssh into the server and copy the files needed back into this directory, where they will be ignored by git but still easily available for development.
+You can ssh into the server and copy the sqlite files needed back into this directory, where they will be ignored by git if the file ends with `.sqlite`.

 ## Directory Contents:

-- `tree_parent.dump`: what the app originally worked with
-- `tree_parent.sqlite`: a conversion of the mysql dump file into an sqlite file (orig schema)
-- `airtable.sqlite`: an export of the data from airtable (new schema)
+- `airtable.sqlite`: an export of the data from airtable
 - `alter_xxx`: sqlite scripts to be executed against an airtable backup found in the [cj-airtable repo](https://github.com/concrete-jungle-org/cj-airtable).
-- `db_download.sh`: A script that downloads the database from cj-airtable into /food-map/db, where the server expects to find it
+- `db_download.sh`: A script that downloads the database from cj-airtable where the server expects to find it
-- `dbpass.php`: Not included, this file has the pw required to connect to mysql db.
-Stored on nfshost server only.
-Used if reverting the app to old production-like state
-- `database.php.mysql`: contains the db connection code used if reverting the app to old production-like state
-- `foodparent.sqlite`: a database for preserving state outside of airtable needed by the server.
-For example the cursor position of the airtable webhooks.
+- `foodparent.sqlite`: a database for app specific data not related to airtable data, For example the cursor position of the airtable webhooks.

 ## Dev Tips

 To get started:
+- Copy over the 2 db sqlite files needed to from staging to your local dev env.
-- Install sqlite3 and verified I could access the sqlite database and read table table information ie: `pragma table_info(food)`
+- Install sqlite3 and verify access to sqlite database: `pragma table_info(food)`

 ### Airtable